Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/arc_defender_servers/_index.md

     ![Screenshot showing how to check Microsoft Defender for Servers enabled at subscription level](./img/check_defender_for_servers.png)

-    > __NOTE: Proceed with the next step if the value you have got for _pricingTier_ is equal to _Free_.
-If the value was _Standard_, Microsoft Defender for Servers is already enabled and no additional action is required.__
+    > **Note:** Proceed with the next step if the value you have got for _pricingTier_ is equal to _Free_.
+If the value was _Standard_, Microsoft Defender for Servers is already enabled and no additional action is required.

 - Run the following command to enable Microsoft Defender for Servers in your subscription: